Dani-Halegua/Chess/README.md

 -pred_resultat_lichess.ipynb is a small machine learning project.
 The goal of this project is to predict the result of a given chess position played by 2 humans based on the computer evaluation of the position.
 The model is based on a logistic regression and is trained on a dataset that contains games played on the website lichess.org and their computer evaluations.

--Analyse_chpt_monde_echecs.ipynb : In this notebook, I analyzed all world chess championship matches in order to understand the evolution of the quality of play as time goes by.
+-Analyse_chpt_monde_echecs.ipynb : In this notebook, I analyzed all world chess championship matches in order to understand the evolution of the quality of play over time.